Xcoder-Creator/Helix-Code/README.md

 The purpose of the project was to improve my programming skills, apply concepts learned during training, and serve as a project for industrial training defence.
 It focuses on hands-on learning, experimentation, and reinforcing core web development concepts.

+## How to Run
+1. Clone the repository to your local machine.
+2. Open the project folder in your browser and load `index.html`.

 ## Screenshots

 ### Login Page